 The charities which we will support this Christmas 2019 this Christmas are Kids for Kids, Health Poverty Action and St Vincent's Centre.

 We are “Greener” church, seeking to reduce our impact on the environment, as well as sharing awareness of green issues.

 We have also won Fair Trade

 Church status by committing ourselves to using only fairly traded coffee, tea

 We encourage debate on all these issues.
 We are particularly keen to involve young people in this process, and we are always open to new ideas of how to engage more participants.

-Fr Ralph, Revd Julie and Matthew Butler our Pastoral Assistant also regularly visit and take assemblies at Westminster City Boys School, and at other schools including Grey Coat Hospital.
+Fr Ralph, Revd Julie and Joe Grogan our Pastoral Assistant also regularly visit and take assemblies at Westminster City Boys School, and at other schools including Grey Coat Hospital.
 Our work with children and young people is at the heart of our commitment to the wider community.